meshhq/MeshStudioWebsite/content/blog/2018-03-01-readable-vue-components.md

 </style>
 ```

-and here is the `CheckListItem.vue` file with the same standard format:
+and here is the `ChecklistItem.vue` file with the same standard format:

 ```html
 <template>